 - 0 This is the most secure level.
-Level 0 users cannot change parameters or settings. - 1 User can change Current Bird information, time and date. - 2 User can change all parameters except for adding, deleting and changing control devices and passwords. - 3 User is allowed to make any changes.
+Level 0 users cannot change parameters or settings. - 1 User can change Current Animal information, time & date, feeder timers and light timers. - 2 User can change all parameters except for adding, deleting and changing control devices and passwords. - 3 User is allowed to make any changes.
 Level 3 is required to view Error Detail menus. - 4 Service code for technician or a user single-day code available from manufacturer.